Jordan Stun South Korea To Reach Asian Cup Final For First Time - UrduPoint

 "It's also good to be in the final because it will make everyone speak about my country in France and this is very emotional for me."

-South Korea's skipper and Tottenham ace Son stood with his hands on his hips at the final whistle in disbelief and coach Klinsmann said his side could have no complaints.
+South Korea's skipper and Tottenham ace Son stood alone with his hands on his hips at the final whistle.

 "It is a team that is growing and still needs to develop towards the next World Cup.